Blog

 Tomato Sauces

 Red sauce can cause staining.
-Spaghetti sauce, tomato based soups, or any type of recipe that has red sauce are culprits.
-The best thing to do is eat a salad or spinach prior to red sauce.
+Spaghetti sauce, tomato-based soups, or any type of recipe that has red sauce are culprits.
+The best thing to do is eat a salad or spinach before red sauce.
 The leafy greens leave a protective film on your teeth.

 Age and Genetics are Contributing Factors

 As you grow older, your enamel becomes thinner.
-This causes the dentin of the inside of your tooth to show through.
+This causes the dentin on the inside of your tooth to show through.
 The thinner the enamel, the more yellow your teeth will look.

 Some people genetically have thinner enamel.
 This is how genetics play a part in tooth staining.